chrisbolman/percolate-content-marketing-process/README.md

 #####Owner
 Marketer or Business Lead

 The scope defines what we are making, to the content inventory level.
-The Marketer reviews the proposal to ensure we are solving the problem we set out in the brief, we are creating everything that needs to be made, and all technical and operational feasibility of the proposed solution are agreed upon.
+The Marketer or Business Lead reviews the proposal to ensure we are solving the problem we set out in the brief, we are creating everything that needs to be made, and all technical and operational feasibility of the proposed solution are agreed upon.
+Have any other stakeholders (legal, compliance, executive team, corporate communications) who should review the scope review and sign off on it as well.

 The scope extends the proposal description to create team alignment and clarify on the following: